 It’s the stuff that movies are made of.
 Tyler Trent is a 20-year-old former student at Purdue University.
 Former, because he was not well enough to return for his sophomore year.
 You see, Tyler has a rare form of bone cancer and now his diagnosis is terminal.
 Tyler is in hospice care and there are no more miracles.
-Chances are here will not be alive in a week.
+Chances are he will not be alive in a few weeks.
 Tyler has accepted this reality, as has his mother and his father.
 The surprising part is that Tyler is still alive at all.

 What keeps Tyler going is the Purdue football team.
 When Tyler was a freshman, he camped out to get tickets to the Michigan game.
 In fact, he was the first one in line.
 Newly hired head coach, Jeff Brohm, walked through the line, and met Trent.
 When the young coach heard Tyler’s story, he basically adopted him.
 Tyler was invited to games.
 Tyler served as an honorary captain.
 When Tyler was too sick to attend school, members of the football team came to his house.
 They laughed with Tyler, they cried with Tyler and they prayed with Tyler.
 It continues to be a special relationship.